jdh635/learning-journey/README.md

-# Learning Journey 🚀
+# Learning Journey ☁️🚀☁️

 Welcome to my learning journey!
 This repository is a log of the technical skills and knowledge I am developing, starting with AWS and expanding into other systems.
-I will document my progress, labs, and challenges here.
+Here,I will document my progress, completed labs, and challenges I encounter.

 ---